Skip to main content

 Cap typeAnnual increase cap, base-year cap, total expense capMisidentifying cap type

-Cumulative or non-cumulativeCritical distinctionDefaulting to non-cumulative when lease doesn't specify clearly
+Cumulative or non-cumulativeCritical distinctionDefaulting to non-cumulative when lease does not specify clearly

-Base yearSpecific year or lease yearNot recording whether it's a calendar year or lease year
+Base yearSpecific year or lease yearNot recording whether it is a calendar year or lease year

-Controllable expense definitionWhich expenses are subject to capUsing "controllable" without defining what's included
+Controllable expense definitionWhich expenses are subject to capUsing "controllable" without defining what is included

 Uncapped expensesWhich categories are specifically excluded from capMissing that taxes, insurance, and utilities are typically uncapped